 - Frameworks: WordPress

-Microsoft will provide assistance with supported open source technologies.
-Be aware that customers who request support with design guidance or development assistance may be directed to forums or community support.
+Microsoft will provide assistance for supported open source technologies.
+Be aware that customers who request support for design guidance or development assistance may be directed to forums or community support.
 Microsoft support covers the following:

 - Issues that are encountered during installation or configuration.